mbridak/FieldDayLogger/README.md

 `python3 -m pip3 install -r requirements.txt`

+Or if you're the Ubuntu/Debian type you can:

+`sudo apt install python3-pyqt5 python3-requests`

 Just make fielddaylogger.py executable and run it within the same folder, or type:

 `python3 fielddaylogger.py`